charliealejo/SuperMarioLang/Readme.md

 * `(` TAPE_LEFT: Moves the tape pointer one position to the left.
 * `+` TAPE_INCR: Increments the value at the tape position in 1 unit.
 * `-` TAPE_DECR: Decrements the value at the tape position in 1 unit.
+* `%` TAPE_JUMP: Sets the pointer in the position specified by the current value.
+(Example: we are at cell #7 with a value of 2, so the tape pointer moves to cell #2.)
+* `'` TAPE_INDEX: Sets the current value equals to the current position.
+(Example: we are at cell #4, so we set the value at cell #4 to 4.)
+* `&` TAPE_RETRIEVE: Sets the current value equals to the value stored in the position pointed by the current value.
+Example: we are at cell #9 with a value of 3, so we set the value at cell #9 equals to the value at cell #3.)
 * `.` WRITE_CHAR: Writes the value at the tape position in the standard output as a character by its ASCII code.
 * `:` WRITE_NUMBER: Writes the value at the tape position in the standard output as a number.